lukateg/strength-age/README.md

 - invite multiple people to the scheduled test at specific tieme and display leaderbord with result at the end
 - pausing or blockin test when changing window while working on a test
 - mobile app and generating summaries from materials and voice lessons from summaries
+- creating app with 1 empty lesson and 1 regular should notify user that one is empty

 # MVP Plan for Teach.me
 ✅ Core Features